 Buy Ice Skates

 Of course, if you plan on skating in Banff a lot, you don’t have to rent skates every day.
 It may be worth it for you to buy a pair of ice skates.
-You have your choice for them if you buy online, and Canadian Tire in Canmore sometimes has a few different pairs.
+You have your choice for them if you buy online, and Canadian Tire in Canmore sometimes has quite a selection.
+We purchased ours at Canadian Tire in November before ice skating in Banff was in full swing.

 I also recommend browsing Facebook Marketplace to find a good used pair.
-Though come Banff ice skating season, ice skates are a hot commodity.
+Though when Banff ice skating season comes, ice skates are a hot commodity.

 Banff Ice Skating Safety Tips